Understanding how nutrition deficiencies affect kids eye health through healthy eating.

 Deficiencies in key nutrients like vitamin A, zinc, lutein, and omega-3 fatty acids can lead to serious issues such as dry eyes, poor night vision, myopia progression, and even long-term retinal damage.

-This comprehensive 4,000-word guide will help parents understand:
+This comprehensive guide will help parents understand:

 • How poor nutrition impacts eye development